-NOTES:This shuffling only happens if you have no one on the bench or taxi squad qualifying at that position.
-If you have substitute OF'ers available then of course we move the top listed sub OFer to the starting lineup.)
-Such changes incur the fielding penalties discussed with fielding numbers.
-But this is a fairly realistic representation of what happens in the majors when a starter is injured.
+NOTES:This shuffling only happens if you have no one on the bench or taxi squad (farm) qualifying at that position.
+If you have substitute OF's available, then we move the top listed substitute OF to the starting lineup.
+Such changes incur the fielding penalties discussed in the Fielding Numbers section below.
+This is a fairly realistic representation of what happens in the majors when a starter is injured.

 If you are unable to field a position, we assign you an anonymous replacement.
-These replacements, appearing as Catcher(AAA), OF(AAA), Pitcher(AAA), etc., will be roughly .200 (or worse) hitters, or pitchers with an ERA double the league average (roughly an ERA of about 8).
-(AAA) players will bat differently depending on what position they appear at.
-(AAA) OFers and first basemen hit about .205, with a .255 slugging percentage, catcher(AAA) hits about .150 with a .200 slugging average, and (AAA) infielders hit about .190, but with only a .220 slugging average.
+These replacements, appearing as Catcher(AAA), Outfielder(AAA), Pitcher(AAA), etc., will be roughly .200 (or worse) hitters, or pitchers with an ERA of double the league average (roughly an ERA of about 8).
+(AAA) players will bat differently depending on position at which they appear.
+(AAA) outfielders and first baseman hit about .205, with a .255 slugging percentage; (AAA) catchers hit about .150 with a .200 slugging average; and (AAA) infielders hit about .190, but with only a .220 slugging average.
 These are the same types of players that are called up from the Triple A teams when injuries occur on a major league club.
-The use of (AAA) players enable your team to continue playing, but certainly do not increase your chance of winning.
-It is best to get plenty of playing time at all positions for all 4 years!
+The use of (AAA) players enable your team to continue playing, but certainly do not increase your chances of winning.
+It is best to get plenty of playing time at all positions for all 4 years in Scoresheet Winter Baseball!

-- A pitcher listed as a short reliever on our lists can NOT start a Scoresheet Baseball game.
-Also, pitchers on our short reliever list can not pitch in a game before the 4th inning.
+- A pitcher listed as a short reliever on our lists cannot start a Scoresheet Baseball game.
+Also, pitchers on our short reliever list cannot pitch in a game before the 4th inning.

 - Any pitcher who didn't start at least 6 games in the majors that year can't pitch more than 4 innings in a single game for you (even if he starts for you).

 - For pitchers, an appearance counts roughly as an inning pitched.
-(Each appearance in the majors adds an inning to the amount he can pitch in Scoresheet that week, each Scoresheet appearance costs him an inning.)
+(Each appearance in the majors adds an inning to the amount he can pitch in Scoresheet that week; each Scoresheet appearance costs him an inning.)